biglotteryfund/blf-alpha/docs/architecture.md

 ### Lambda

-This has a single Lamda function which is run on a schedule an used to trigger periodic application expiry emails.
+This has a single Lambda function which is run on a schedule and used to trigger periodic application expiry emails.

 ### RDS